MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 1. Select **Save**.

-## Connect to Azure SQL Database in Azure Data Studio

-Before start using the Azure migration extension, let's connect to the target database.

-1. Launch Azure Data Studio.

-1. Select **Connections**, then **Add Connection**.

-1. Fill out the **Connection Details** fields with the SQL Server name and other information.

-    > **Note**: Enter the name of the SQL Server created previously.
-The format should be in the format of **<server>.database.windows.net**.

-1. In the **Authentication type**, select **SQL Login** and provide the user name and password.

-1. Select **Connect**.

-## Install and launch the Azure migration extension for Azure Data Studio

-Follow these steps to install the migration extension.
-If the extension is already installed, you can skip these steps.

-1. Open the extensions manager in Azure Data Studio.

-1. Search for ***Azure SQL Migration*** and select the extension.

-1. Install the extension.
-Once you install it, the Azure SQL Migration extension is in the list of installed extensions.

-1. Connect to a SQL Server instance in Azure Data Studio.
-In the new connection tab, select **Optional (False)** for the **Encrypt** option.

-1. To launch the Azure migration extension, right-click on the SQL Server instance name and select **Manage** to access the dashboard and the landing page of the Azure SQL Migration extension.

-    > **Note**: If **Azure SQL Migration** isn't visible in the server dashboard side bar, reopen Azure Data Studio.

 ## Create the target schema

 Let's manually create the schema for the target tables before beginning the data migration.

-1. In Azure Data Studio, connect to your Azure SQL Database.
+1. Open SSMS and connect to your Azure SQL Database.
+In the **Connect to Server** dialog, enter `<server>.database.windows.net` as the server name, select **SQL Server Authentication**, and enter the admin credentials you set up earlier.

-1. Right-click on the *AdventureWorksLT* database and select **New Query**.

-1. Copy and paste the following T-SQL script to create the schema for the tables we'll migrate:
+1. Copy and paste the following T-SQL script on a new **New Query** window to create the schema for the tables we'll migrate:

     ```sql
+        USE [AdventureWorksLT]
+        GO

         CREATE SCHEMA [SalesLT]
         GO